DevMilk/Multidisciplinary-Design-Project/README.md

  ![](Screenshots/screenshot.png)

- A GreenHouse System with team consisting multiple fields
+ A GreenHouse System developed with a team consisting multiple fields

 Uses **Hamachi** for creating a Virtual Private Network so only devices that registered to hamachi network can access to server.
 Also Zero One Tier can be used to allow  system control from mobile devices.